Alexander Stafford: Political career

 Stafford's political career began when he was elected to Ealing Council in West London, where he has represented the ward of Ealing Broadway since 2014.
-In November 2019, he was selected as the prospective parliamentary candidate for Rother Valley, a constituency to which he is connected by family ties in Dinnington.
+In November 2019, he was selected as the prospective parliamentary candidate for Rother Valley.
 He was elected at the 2019 general election, becoming the first non-Labour MP to represent Rother Valley in the 101-year history of the constituency.

-Stafford is a member of the Business, Energy and Industrial Strategy Committee and is chair of the All-Party Parliamentary Group on Algeria.
+Stafford was a member of the Business, Energy and Industrial Strategy Committee and was chair of the All-Party Parliamentary Group on Algeria.

-In August 2020, Stafford received criticism for an expenses claim of 9p for a journey of less than a mile, one of seven mileage claims of less than £1 within his first four months of being elected.
-He also claimed £97 for a rail ticket for his wife from their home in London to his constituency.

-In November 2020, Stafford secured and spoke at the first ever parliamentary debate dedicated to hydrogen, and he has expressed his desire to see Rother Valley "turned into Britain’s Hydrogen Valley", adding: "It is clear that the success of the UK's national hydrogen strategy is inextricably linked to its location in the North, particularly in Yorkshire and the Humber."
+In November 2020, Stafford secured and spoke at the first ever parliamentary debate dedicated to hydrogen, and he has expressed his desire to see Rother Valley "turned into Britain's Hydrogen Valley", adding: "It is clear that the success of the UK's national hydrogen strategy is inextricably linked to its location in the North, particularly in Yorkshire and the Humber."

 In January 2022, it was announced that Stafford had been invited to join the Government benches, having been appointed Parliamentary Private Secretary to the Ministry of Defence.
 This was the first such appointment for a Rother Valley MP since the 1970s.
-In July 2022, Stafford was appointed Parliamentary Private Secretary to the Prime Minister Boris Johnson, a role requiring him to attend meetings of the Cabinet and aid in the handling of parliamentary affairs within Johnson’s office, including preparations for Prime Minister’s Questions; Stafford responded to the news of his appointment by vowing to "take every opportunity to ensure Rother Valley’s voice is heard at the highest level.”
+In July 2022, Stafford was appointed Parliamentary Private Secretary to the Prime Minister Boris Johnson, a role requiring him to attend meetings of the Cabinet and aid in the handling of parliamentary affairs within Johnson's office, including preparations for Prime Minister's Questions; Stafford responded to the news of his appointment by vowing to "take every opportunity to ensure Rother Valley's voice is heard at the highest level."